 Why Use Pips

-Since foreign exchange markets are highly liquid with a high volume of transactions, the units of measurement for transactions are important.
+Since FX markets are highly liquid with a high volume of transactions, the units of measurement for transactions are important.
 Furthermore, since units are typically quite small, a larger number of decimals are needed to capture variations in exchange rates to a greater degree of accuracy.

-One such example was recorded in Zimbabwe in 2008, where monthly inflation rates exceeded 79 billion percent in the month of November.
-When hyperinflation occurs, units of currency increase at an extraordinary rate, which makes the small measurement of pips useless.
+A strong example was recorded in Zimbabwe in the year 2008, where monthly inflation rates exceeded 79 billion percent in the month of November.
+When hyperinflation occurs, units of currency increase at an extraordinary rate which makes the small measurement of pips useless.

 An important measure in trading is the bid-ask spread.
-The spread represents the difference between what price a buyer pays and what price a seller receives.
-In FX markets, the bid-ask spread would be represented in the difference between the prices, measured in pips.
+It represents the difference between what price a buyer pays at and what price a seller receives at.

 Thank you for reading CFI’s guide to Pip.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: